alabamenhu/LanguageTag/README.md

 The resources file “language-subtag-registry” is comes from the [IANA](https://www.iana.org/assignments/language-subtag-registry).
-I do not currently distribute it because I am not aware of its exact license.
-If it is available in a permissive license, please let me know and I will distribute a copy.
-In the meantime, I will include a parsed and reduced version that holds only the necessary data in a more quickly parseable format.
+I do not currently distribute it because I am not aware of its exact license, but it will be automatically downloaded when running the parsing script.
+Its data is not needed for distribution, and so is gitignored